fernandojs22/Call-Tracker/README.md

 # Calls Tracker

+## Description

+Calls Tracker System is a web application when users can assign and track status of customers calls, also navigate by customers, employees, and calls, as well as track by priority status, and assignment.
+And you can generate useful reports in real time such as Open calls by Assigned to that can give you extra edge you need when things get busy.

+## Tech

-Calls Tracker System is a monolithic application that support multilanguages build with React, Node.js, Material UI, Axios, HTTP Bearer Authentication, API Endpoints is request to Mongo Database.
+Calls Tracker is a monolithic application that support multilanguages build with React, Node.js, Material UI, Axios, HTTP Bearer Authentication, API Endpoints is request to Mongo Database.

 ## Development